nabeelshan78/keyword-spotting-engine/README.md

 - **Practical Application:** The system chimes in response to the detected trigger word, mimicking a real-world application.

 This project is a strong demonstration of the principles behind modern speech user interfaces and their underlying machine learning models.

 ---

+## How it Works
+1.  **Audio Input**: The app takes a `.wav`.
+2.  **Spectrogram Generation**: The audio is converted into a spectrogram, which is a visual representation of the frequencies present in the audio over time.
+This is what the neural network "sees".
+3.  **Neural Network Prediction**: A 1D Convolutional Neural Network (CNN) followed by Gated Recurrent Units (GRUs) processes the spectrogram.
+It outputs a probability score for each short segment of the audio, indicating how likely a trigger word is present.
+4.  **Chime Overlay**: If the probability consistently exceeds a certain threshold (configurable via a slider), a chime sound is overlaid onto the original audio at that specific time, indicating a detected trigger word.

+---